Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/adding-a-detail-data-fetching-screen-in-flutter.md

 }
 ```

-Here you can see that we merge the id of the series in the URL we are fetching.
+Here, we merge the id of the series in the URL we are fetching.

-By this point, our state can call the API and retrieve the data into the episodes variable.
+Our state can call the API and retrieve the data into the episodes variable by this point.

 Let's look at how the widget will be styled.